rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH: You need the header where?

-BT: At the top of the file
+BT: At the top of the file.

 LBR: Every test file.